This article was originally published on January 29, 2020. It was updated in August 2021.

 The GTCI report pinpoints Latin America as the next generation hub of talent for AI and digital transformation, and reveals the advances of AI in the region.
 According to data from the study, Latin America took the lead in national AI strategy.
 Mexico is among the first ten countries to launch such a strategy, followed by Uruguay, Chile and Brazil.
 The study also said that among the 100 best-prepared countries for AI, 15 are from Latin America.

-The report announced in Davos confirms the potential that Latin America has in the creation and development of a specialized workforce in AI, which is able to face the challenges and needs of the new digital age.
+The report also confirms the potential that Latin America has in the creation and development of a specialized workforce in AI, which is able to face the challenges and needs of the new digital age.

 We already have projects using AI in the nearshore model.
-Two of them – Toyota and DeVry University – were presented during the last Gartner ITXpo conference – one of the most important global technology meetings of the year.
+Two of them – Toyota and DeVry University – were presented during the 2019 Gartner ITXpo conference – one of the most important global technology meetings of the year.

 See more related content

 Curious about AI?
 Get in touch with our experts